ef10007/Holiday_Vibes/README.md

 (8th.Mar.2019 : script tag isn't working.)

-* My page
+* My menu

-The users can pick their journey and store them in a list.
+The users can pick their journey and store them in a preference table.

+(28.Mar.2019: We stored a JSON file contains the Country names and their city names in the static folder and imported it with jQuery.getJSON() function.
+To display country name list on the select box first, we called JSON file and extracted keys that are country names.
+After that, the chosen country name was declared as a variable that used to invoke the function to get the city name.
+)

 * Search